 It's a different line but it's still NJ Transit, the same as from Newark airport, and we stopped at the airport both directions.
 It was $8.50 one way, $17 round trip so even though we were further away it was cheaper than the airport, partially because of the cost of the Air Train from the airport to the NJ Transit station.
 The ride was about 40 minutes.
 There was a $5 charge for parking, on a Sunday there was no problem finding a spot.

 There are multiple options to get to and from Newark Airport into Manhattan but NJ Transit sounded like the best for us.
 From the airport you have to take the Air Train which is the interterminal transit system to the Newark Airport Rail Station, from there you take the train to New York Penn Station.
-The website says it takes 30 minutes, on the way in we were delayed, on the way back it was on time.
+It takes 30 minutes and the trains ran on time both ways.

-The ticket was $12.50 each way, at EWR we bought our tickets in a machine, at NY Penn Station, I went to one of the counters as that looked quicker than the line for the machines.
+The ticket is $13 each way, at EWR we bought round trip tickets in a machine, I remembered from the last visit that the lines NY Penn Station were long.
 Watch the screens for the next train, at NY Penn Station the airport train had a plane on it.

-On the attached website it says the Air Train is $5.50, it's part of the $12.50 ticket price we paid, there isn't an extra ticket or fare that you need to get.
+On the Newark airport website it says the Air Train is $5.50, it's part of the $13 ticket price we paid, there isn't an extra ticket or fare that you need to get.
 The Air Train is free if you are changing terminals, going to parking lots or picking up a rental car.